Independent African news, markets, culture and politics.

 UN deputy chief says conflict and violence are the main drivers of food insecurity

-The United Nations Deputy Secretary-General, Amina Mohammed, has warned world leaders that food has become a weapon in various conflicts around the globe.
-Speaking to the UN Security Council, Mohammed stated that armed conflict and violence are the primary causes of food insecurity in most of the world’s hunger hotspots.
-She emphasized that the deliberate destruction of agricultural systems and starvation tactics are having a global impact.
+The United Nations Deputy Secretary‑General Amina Mohammed warned world leaders that food is being used as a weapon in conflicts worldwide.
+Speaking to the UN Security Council, she said armed conflict and violence are the primary drivers of food insecurity in most of the planet’s hunger hotspots.
+Mohammed emphasized that the deliberate destruction of agricultural systems and starvation tactics are having a global impact.
+She noted that 295 million people faced acute hunger last year, an increase of 14 million from the previous year, and criticized countries for prioritising military spending over efforts to combat hunger.

 Scroll to Top